sourcedelica/experiments-c/scopes.md

 ### Release to QA

-#### TODO - what does this mean specifically?

-The QA environment override configuration is located in `config/environment/qa.conf` in the Development Configuration Git repository
+The QA environment override configuration is located at `http://git-config-qa/config/environment/qa.conf`.
+Whenever a change is desired for the QA environment someone with access to the QA Configuration Git repo would make the change to `config/environment/qa.conf`, commit and push.

 ### Data Service Moving Hosts

 The Data Service host is located in the environment-specific override configuration file.

 For example, to move the Data Service host in Development, edit the file `config/environment/dev.conf` in the Development Configuration Git